swaroop9ai9/Model-Stock-Volatility-with-Arch-Garch/README.md

 - If a correlogram appears to be white noise […], then volatility ca be detected by looking at the correlogram of the squared values since the squared values are equivalent to the variance (provided the series is adjusted to have a mean of zero).

 # ARCH and GARCH models in Python:

+* Data
+- The simplest case would be a series of random noise where the mean is zero and the variance starts at 0.0 and steadily increases.

+- We can achieve this in Python using the gauss() function that generates a Gaussian random number with the specified mean and standard deviation.

+* Autocorrelation

+- We know there is an autocorrelation in the variance of the contrived dataset.

+- Nevertheless, we can look at an autocorrelation plot to confirm this expectation.

+* ARCH Model

+- Developing an ARCH model involves three steps:

+   a) Define the model
+   b) Fit the model
+   c) Make a forecast.
+- Before fitting and forecasting, we can split the dataset into a train and test set so that we can fit the model on the train and evaluate its performance on the test set.
+- A model can be defined by calling the arch_model() function.
+We can specify a model for the mean of the series: in this case mean=’Zero’ is an appropriate model.
+We can then specify the model for the variance: in this case vol=’ARCH’.
+We can also specify the lag parameter for the ARCH model: in this case p=15.

+- The model can be fit on the data by calling the fit() function.
+There are many options on this function, although the defaults are good enough for getting started.
+This will return a fit model.

+- Finally, we can make a prediction by calling the forecast() function on the fit model.
+We can specify the horizon for the forecast.

+In this case, we will predict the variance for the last 10 time steps of the dataset, and withhold them from the training of the model.
+A line plot is created comparing the series of expected variance to the predicted variance.

+* GARCH Model

+- We can fit a GARCH model just as easily using the arch library.

+- The arch_model() function can specify a GARCH instead of ARCH model vol=’GARCH’ as well as the lag parameters for both.